-- With a budget of $6.3 billion and scheduled for completion in 2021, an REM light rail line covering 67km of the metropolitan area will take passengers between Montréal-Trudeau airport and downtown in just 20 minutes.
+- With a budget of $6.3 billion and scheduled for completion in 2023, an REM light rail line covering 67 km of the metropolitan area will take passengers between Montréal-Trudeau airport and downtown in just 20 minutes.

-- Montréal’s iconic Olympic Stadium and the Space for Life are acquiring a fleet of self-driving EasyMile shuttles to transport the more than 3million annual visitors who visit the area.
+- Montréal’s iconic Olympic Stadium and the Space for Life use a fleet of self-driving EZ10 passenger shuttles to transport the millions of annual visitors who visit the area.

 A city of active transport

 When it comes to clean transport, it’s not all sci-fi.
 Montréal also holds the ranking as North America’s most bike-friendly city, with 846 kilometres of bike lanes and paths – 590 km of which are still accessible throughout the winter months.
-There’s also the BIXI bike-sharing network of 6,250 bikes available to locals and visitors 24 hours a day, 7 days a week from April through November, including the Electric BIXI which zips past at speeds up to 32 km.h!
-As of summer 2019, both the JUMP e-bike system provided by Uber and Lime’s green scooters are also available, allowing drop-off anywhere within their respective ride zones.
+Additionally, the BIXI bike-sharing network of 6,250 bikes are available to locals and visitors 24 hours a day, 7 days a week from April through November, including the Electric BIXI!

 For those who prefer keeping their feet on the ground, the RÉSO underground network is also the world’s largest, with over 32 kilometres of linked shops, hotels, restaurants and universities used by over 500,000 people daily.